-The new rules are proposed under the authority of the Texas Occupations Code Annotated, §153.001, which provides authority
+The new rules are adopted under the authority of the Texas Occupations Code, §153.001, which provides authority for the Board to recommend and adopt rules and bylaws as necessary

-- §161.35.
-Continuing Medical Education (CME) Requirements for License Renewal. - (a) Forty-eight total CME credits are required, biennially, as follows: - (1) Minimum of 24 formal credits of AMA/PRA Category 1 designated by: - (A) the Accreditation Council for Continuing Medical Education; - (B) a state medical society recognized by the Committee for Review and Recognition of the Accreditation Council for Continuing Medical Education; - (C) the American Academy of Family Physicians; - (D) the AOA Category 1-A; - (E) the Texas Medical Association; - (F) the board, but only as it applies to medical ethics and/or professional responsibility; or - (G) a board-appointed physician performing a competency evaluation or practice monitoring of another physician, which may receive one (1) formal CME credit for each hour of time spent on these duties up to 12 hours. - (2) As part of the 24 formal credits, the following are required: - (A) a human trafficking prevention course, in accordance with §156.060 of the Act; - $\underline{(B)\quad two\ credits\ in\ the\ topic\ of\ medical\ ethics\ and/or\ professional\ responsibility;\ and}$ - (C) two credits in accordance with §156.055 of the Act. - (3) Informal CME credits may include: - (A) informal self-study; or - (B) attendance at hospital lectures, grand rounds, or case conferences. - (b) Alternate proof of CME compliance is presumed if the physician: - (1) meets the criteria set forth in §156.052 of the Act; - (2) is currently in a residency/fellowship training; or - (3) completed residency/fellowship training within six months prior to obtaining licensure. - (c) CME Deficiencies and Carry Forward Procedures: - (1) Any CME deficiency can be remedied within 30 days after registration renewal due; - (2) A maximum of 48 total excess credits may be carried forward only to the next registration period; and
+§161.35.
+Continuing Medical Education (CME) Requirements for License Renewal.

+(a) Forty-eight total CME credits are required, biennially, as follows:

+(1) Minimum of 24 formal credits of AMA/PRA Category 1 designated by:

+(A) the Accreditation Council for Continuing Medical Education;

+(B) a state medical society recognized by the Committee for Review and Recognition of the Accreditation Council for Continuing Medical Education;

+(C) the American Academy of Family Physicians;

+(D) the AOA Category 1-A;

+(E) the Texas Medical Association;

+(F) the board, but only as it applies to medical ethics and/or professional responsibility; or

+(G) a board-appointed physician performing a competency evaluation or practice monitoring of another physician, which may receive one (1) formal CME credit for each hour of time spent on these duties up to 12 hours.

+(2) As part of the 24 formal credits, the following are required:

+(A) a human trafficking prevention course, in accordance with §156.060 of the Act;

+(B) two credits in the topic of medical ethics and/or professional responsibility; and

+(C) two credits in accordance with §156.055 of the Act.

+(3) Informal CME credits may include:

+(A) informal self-study; or

+(B) attendance at hospital lectures, grand rounds, or case conferences.

+(b) Alternate proof of CME compliance is presumed if the physician:

+(1) meets the criteria set forth in §156.052 of the Act;

+(2) is currently in a residency/fellowship training; or

+(3) completed residency/fellowship training within six months prior to obtaining licensure.

+(c) CME Deficiencies and Carry Forward Procedures:

+(1) Any CME deficiency can be remedied within 30 days after registration renewal due.

+(2) A maximum of 48 total excess credits may be carried forward only to the next registration period; and

-- (3) Required formal credits described in subsection (a)(2) of this section cannot be carried forward. - (d) In accordance with §156.053 of the Act, exemptions from CME may be allowed upon a written request at least 30 days before renewal is due. - (e) Voluntary Charity Care CME requirements are reduced to twelve informal CME credits per biennium. - (f) In accordance with §323.0045 of the Health and Safety Code, recognized forensic examination CME must be: - (1) a formal category 1 course; or - (2) approved or recognized by the Texas Board of Nursing.
+(3) Required formal credits described in subsection (a)(2) of this section cannot be carried forward.

+(d) In accordance with §156.053 of the Act, exemptions from CME may be allowed upon a written request at least 30 days before renewal is due.

+(e) Voluntary Charity Care CME requirements are reduced to twelve informal CME credits per biennium.

+(f) In accordance with §323.0045 of the Health and Safety Code, recognized forensic examination CME must be:

+(1) a formal category 1 course; or

+(2) approved or recognized by the Texas Board of Nursing.

+The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.

-Earliest possible date of adoption: October 27, 2024 For further information, please call: (512) 305-7030
+TRD-202406172 Scott Freshour General Counsel Texas Medical Board Effective date: January 9, 2025 Proposal publication date: September 27, 2024 For further information, please call: (512) 305-7030